 It might not be appropriate to announce the demotion to all your employees.
 However, some employees might be affected by the demotion.
 For example, if the demoted employee supervised others, you should tell those employees who they report to now.

 You should also decide what you will tell employees.
 Employees do not need to know every detail of the demotion.

 Demotion and payroll

-Sometimes a demotion comes with a reduction of pay.
-As the employee moves into their lower ranking position, their pay decreases as well.
+Sometimes a demotion comes with a reduction in pay.
+As the employee moves into their lower ranking position, their pay also decreases.

 If you are reducing a demoted employee’s wages, make sure you tell the employee first.
 Then, make the change in your payroll, starting the new rate on the correct date.